 Get Stains Out Of Porcelain

 Depending on the shape of your sink, this is a one-to-three step process.
 If there’s little soap scum, you can use a small amount of Bar-Keeper’s Friend.
-If your sink is looking miserable, you can first wash it with dish soap or detergent to remove any grime and most of the buildup.
+If your sink is looking miserable, you can first wash it with dish soap or detergent.
+This should remove all that gross, grimy build up.

 Cleaning Faucet Handles